- Business and Employment»

 My Personal Experience as a Buyer on Fiverr®

 I suppose the old saying is clear: you get what you pay for.
-In a nutshell, the quality of service is not what I had expected, but for only $5 what would I expect?
-Objectively speaking, there are good sellers on Fiverr® who have reputable blogs and websites and offer good sponsored content but expect it to start at more than $5.
+In a nutshell, the quality of service is not what I had expected, but for only $5 what should I have expected?
+There are good sellers on Fiverr® who have reputable blogs and websites and offer good sponsored content, but expect those services to start at more than $5.

 Buyer Seller Survey!